 Accelerated Nursing Program (ABSN, Second Degree)

 An accelerated nursing degree is a second-degree nursing program.
 It’s designed for students who wish to obtain a nursing degree while already having a bachelor's degree in another field.
-GMercyU’s accelerated nursing programs in PA are full-time, 16-month, 67-credit degree programs.
-Visit our Online Nursing Prerequisites page to learn more.
+GMercyU’s accelerated, innovative nursing program is a full-time, 16-month, 67-credit degree program offered on our main campus in Gwynedd Valley, Pa.

 Benefits of a Second Bachelor's in Nursing and Accelerated Nursing Degree